mihail911/mihail911.github.io/src/pages/articles/2024-02-2---Software-Engineer-Does-Standup/index.md

 Tough standard to compare to admittedly.

-But I wanted to learn how to own a room through oration, how to feel the ebs and flows of a crowd, to guide an audience to a place and incite feeling in them like a flame.
+But I wanted to learn how to own a room through oration, how to feel the ebbs and flows of a crowd, to guide an audience to a place and incite feeling in them like a flame.

 I had previously done a public speaking course in college and tried [Toastmasters](https://www.toastmasters.org/) but neither really clicked for me.